tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/kubernetes_clusters.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `list` - An information  list of kubernetes clusters .
+* `list` - An information list of kubernetes clusters.
 Each element contains the following attributes:
   * `certification_authority` - The certificate used for access.
   * `cluster_cidr` - A network address block of the cluster.
 Different from vpc cidr and cidr of other clusters within this vpc.
   * `cluster_deploy_type` - Deployment type of the cluster.